SnpM/scraipe/docs/get_started/using_llm_analyzers.md

 # Using LLM Analyzers

-LLM analyzers provide advanced feature extraction using large language models.
+LLM analyzers provide intelligent feature extraction with large language models.
 This page covers how to configure and use LLM analyzers provided by Scraipe.

 ## Overview

-Scraipe provides [`GeminiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer] and [`OpenAiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer] to leverage the popular APIs.
+Scraipe provides [`GeminiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer] and [`OpenAiAnalyzer`][scraipe.extended.llm_analyzers.GeminiAnalyzer] to leverage these popular cloud-based providers.
 These analyzers extend [`LlmAnalyzerBase`][scraipe.extended.llm_analyzers.LlmAnalyzerBase], a custom component that handles request orchestration, Pydantic validation, and response processing.

 ## Usage